martacki/demand_calculator/README.md

 The years to compute can be modified directly in the `Snakefile`.

-## Example Outputs
+## Example Plots of the Workflow Output

-An exemplary result for Germany (DE) plot of an exemplary week of January, 2013 comparing the results of this workflow with the Open Power System Data.
+An exemplary plot of the result for Germany (DE) of an exemplary week of January, 2013 comparing the results of this workflow with the [Open Power System Data](https://data.open-power-system-data.org/time_series/) in hourly resolution.

 ![ts-DE](https://user-images.githubusercontent.com/53824825/188666599-bff05561-e601-40d0-9e90-51a6eb68455c.png)

-An exemplary result for Spain (ES) plot of an exemplary week of January, 2013 comparing the results of this workflow with the Open Power System Data.
+An exemplary plot of the result for Spain (ES) of an exemplary week of January, 2013 comparing the results of this workflow with the [Open Power System Data](https://data.open-power-system-data.org/time_series/) in hourly resolution.

 ![ts-ES](https://user-images.githubusercontent.com/53824825/188666633-9844a3d8-fc60-4940-ad57-eb92b61dd6a6.png)